LuciferUchiha/georgerowlands.ch/content/garden/cs/git.md

 git merge hotfix
 ```

-<Image
+{{< figure
-    src="/cs/gitFastForward.png"
+  src="/images/cs/gitFastForward.png"
-    caption='The master hotfix branch can be merged by "fast-forwarding" the master branch pointer to the hotfix branch.'
+  caption="The master hotfix branch can be merged by 'fast-forwarding' the master branch pointer to the hotfix branch."
-    width="800"
+  width="600"
-/>
+>}}

 ### Three-Way